owlet42/kubeflow-docs/docs/user-guide/kserve.rst

 Determine host and session
 --------------------------

-Run the following command to get host, which will be set to the headers in our request in the terminal.
+Run the following command in terminal to get host, which is set to the headers in your request.

 .. code-block:: shell

     $ kubectl get inferenceservice spam-email-serving -o jsonpath='{.status.url}' | cut -d "/" -f 3

-Use your web browser to login to Kubeflow, and get Cookies: authservice_session.
-If you use Chrome browser, you can go to Developer Tools -> Applications -> Cookies to get session.
+Use your web browser to login to vSphere Enterprise Kubeflow UI, and get Cookies: authservice_session.
+If you use Chrome browser, go to Developer Tools -> Applications -> Cookies to get session.

 ---------------------
 Test model prediction